somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-11-03-the-benefits-of-using-bots-for-tiktok-engagement-myths-and-facts.md

 ### POST ONLY ###
 post:
   title: "The Benefits of Using Bots for TikTok Engagement: Myths and Facts"
-  excerpt: "Explore the myths and facts about using bots for TikTok engagement and discover how they can effectively boost your account growth."
+  description: "Explore the myths and facts about using bots for TikTok engagement and discover how they can effectively boost your account growth."
-  author: alex
+  author: christina-hill
   id: 1730710453
   tags: ["TikTok bots","engagement","growth","automation","social media"]
   categories: ["TikTok Marketing","Social Media Automation","Digital Growth Strategies"]